I. Introduction to Research Sources

 - CCH (Tax Collection KF6276.537 .A19 C65).

-HeinOnline's Taxation & Economic Reform in America library includes the 1939 and 1954 codes, as well as extensive legislative history materials.
+The Taxation & Economic Reform in America library available in HeinOnline includes IRS regulations and codes from 1863 to 1954, as well as extensive legislative history materials.

 1. Tracing the History of Code Sections

-Cumulative Changes in Internal Revenue Code of 1954 and Tax Regulations under the Code (RIA) (Tax Collection KF 6277 1954) is a looseleaf service which summarizes changes since 1954 and provides the derivation of Code sections.
+Cumulative Changes in Internal Revenue Code of 1954 and Tax Regulations under the Code (RIA) (Superseded Tax KF 6277 1954) is a looseleaf service that summarizes changes since 1954 and provides the derivation of Code sections.
 It also provides the full text of previous versions of code and regulation sections.
 Citations for legislative history research can be found here as well.

-Barton's Federal Tax Laws Correlated (KF6335 .A3 1968) traces income, estate, and gift tax provisions from the Revenue Act of 1913 through 1968.
+Barton's Federal Tax Laws Correlated (KF6335 .A3 1968 & online) traces income, estate, and gift tax provisions from the Revenue Act of 1913 through 1968.
 Originally in several editions, this reprinted edition includes information presented and collected in various ways sometimes including case annotations, citations to legislative history, effective dates and cross-reference tables depending on the time period covered.
-Barton's is also available in HeinOnline's Taxation & Economic Reform in America library.

 2. Legislative History

 Several print sources in the Law Library track legislative history information for retrospective tax legislation.
 The most comprehensive selection of legislative history materials is in HeinOnline's Taxation & Economic Reform in America library.
-Most, if not all, the print titles identified below are online in this collection, where they can be searched using field searching and Boolean connectors.
+Most, if not all, the print titles identified below are online in this searchable collection.

 Legislative History of the Internal Revenue Code of 1954...
 (KF6335 .U58l 1967 & in HeinOnline).